wp-plugins/gantry/readme.txt

 Author URI: http://gantry.org
 Tags: gantry, framework, template, theme, widgets, flexible, extensible, configurable, 960px, grid, columns, powerful, buddypress
 Requires at least: 3.2
-Tested up to: 4.3
+Tested up to: 4.3.1
-Stable tag: 4.1.7
+Stable tag: 4.1.8

-Gantry 4 is a comprehensive set of building blocks to enable the rapid development and realization of a design into a flexible and powerful web platform
+Gantry is a comprehensive set of building blocks to enable the rapid development and realization of a design into a flexible and powerful web platform

 == Description ==

+> Gantry 5 is now available for WordPress!
+Please visit [Gantry 5](https://wordpress.org/plugins/gantry5/ "Gantry 5") plugin page for more informations.

 Gantry 4 is a comprehensive set of building blocks to enable the rapid development and realization of a design into a flexible and powerful web platform theme.